Thanksgiving Preparation Safety Tips

-Home fires and injuries peek during the holidays.
+Home fires and injuries peak during the holidays.
 In 2014, according to the National Fire Protection Association, home fires related to cooking were 4 times higher on Thanksgiving.
-It’s for that reason the DeMayo Law Offices offer the below tips and information that can keep you and your family safe during Thanksgiving preparations and holiday festivities.
+It’s for that reason DeMayo Law Offices offers the below tips and information that can keep you and your family safe during Thanksgiving preparations and holiday festivities.

 It’s Not Thanksgiving Without a Turkey